Taiyuan: Rail

-Taiyuan is one of the main national hubs for the high-speed railway system of Northern China.
-Major high-speed railways passing Taiyuan, including the Shijiazhuang–Taiyuan high-speed railway and Datong–Xi'an high-speed railway.
-By high-speed trains, the travel time between Taiyuan and Beijing is less than three hours on a distance of 600 km.

-The main high-speed railway station is Taiyuan South railway station.
+Major high-speed railways passing through Taiyuan include the Shijiazhuang–Taiyuan, Datong–Xi'an, and Taiyuan–Jiaozuo.
+By high-speed rail, the travel time between Taiyuan and Beijing is less than three hours, on a distance of 600 km.
+The city's main train station is Taiyuan South railway station.
 The conventional-speed Taiyuan–Zhongwei–Yinchuan railway, opened in 2011, provides a direct connection with western Shanxi, northern Shaanxi, Ningxia, and points further west.